AWebOfBrown/React-MQL-Manager/README.md

 `npm i react-mql-manager`

 ## Demo
-See a codesandbox.io demo of React-MQL-Manager with no state management lib, Redux, and Mobx, [here](https://codesandbox.io/s/p93xmm0zmm)
+See a codesandbox.io demo of React-MQL-Manager with no state management lib, Redux, and Mobx, and React-Broadcast [here](https://codesandbox.io/s/p93xmm0zmm)

 ## Documentation / How To:
 ### Use with React and No State Management Library / API